Bozeman Rotary

 and Via Zoom (link below)

-We are currently meeting in person and online!
-If you are still unable to attend in person, we will continue to offer the Zoom meeting option at this link:
+If you are unable to attend in person, you may join us via Zoom at this link:

 Meeting ID: 854 1511 2900